-The goal is to unravel the many tricks that proteins play to fulfill their diverse cellular functions as molecular motors, chemical plants, or photoelectric cells, for example.
+The goal is to unravel the many tricks that proteins play to fulfill their diverse cellular functions as moleexample.

-The scientists are further investigating how a cell converts the basic blueprints of proteins into a readable format, and are revealing the roles that cellular nanomachines - DNA polymerases, spliceosomes, and ribosomes - play in these processes.
+The scientists are further investigating how a cell format, and are revealing the roles that cellular nanomachines - DNA polymerases, spliceosomes, and ribosomes - play in these processes.

 Nanomachines also function in cellular logistics.
-How specific proteins sort and transport different cargo between the various compartments of a cell is one of the topics explored in greater detail.
+How specific proteins sort and transport different cargo between the various compartments of a cell is one of